FarmDrop/url-shortener-code-test/README.md

 # Url Shortener Code Test

-We'd like you to create a URL shortening service.
+Without using an external database, we'd like you to create a URL shortening service.
+The URLs do not need to persist between restarts, but should be shareable between different clients while the server is running.
-- It should have a route where you can send a POST request with a URL in the body, which returns a short URL.

-e.g.
+- There should be an endpoint that responds to `POST` with a json body containing a URL, which responds with a JSON repsonse of the short url and the orignal URL, as in the following curl example:

 ```
 curl localhost:4000 -XPOST -d '{ "url": "http://www.farmdrop.com" }'
 { "short_url": "/abc123", "url": "http://www.farmdrop.com" }